-Applicants who fail to timely complete the online eligibility application must make athe request for an extension of time no later than 15 business days from the original application deadline.
-The request must be made to the staff person who provided the due date scheduled the appointment.
+Applicants who fail to timely complete the online eligibility application must make a request for an extension of time no later than 15 business days from the original application deadline.
+The request must be made to the staff person who provided the due date.

-If an applicant fails to timely complete the online eligibility application without prior approval of the AuthorityRRHA, their application will be rejected unless they can provide acceptable documentation to the AuthorityRRHA that an emergency prevented them from completing the application.
+If an applicant fails to timely complete the online eligibility application without prior approval of RRHA, their application will be rejected unless they can provide acceptable documentation to RRHA that an emergency prevented them from completing the application.

-Reasonable accommodation will be made in the eligibility application process upon request for persons with a disability who require an advocate or accessible offices.
+Reasonable accommodation will be made in the eligibility application process upon request for persons with a disability who require an advocate or accessible offices